harrycot/foostack/README.md

 Currently, when you type a string in the stdin of an instance, you can see the replication across others sending acknowlegment to the emitter (the data is verified on both sides);

+server:
+on handshake: uuid and pub is signed and sent in clear. on data: uuid and data is signed and sent as clear but data is encrypted and signed too.

+web:
 on handshake: uuid and pub is signed and sent in clear. on data: uuid and data is signed and sent as clear but data is encrypted and signed too.